FrodoFarhani/LevelUpClass-Task1/README.md

 # RUN the application

-    just run `npm start` in the root directory of the project
+just run `yarn start` in the root directory of the project, and run `yarn test` to run all unit and integration tests. logs would be saved in ./logs folder as log files seperately for errors and info.

 > Note: run `npm install` to install all the dependancies first.